 You will be rated on the following Knowledge, Skills, Abilities and Other characteristics (KSAOs) as part of the assessment questionnaire for this position.
 This training and/or experience MUST be reflected by descriptions of your experience in your resume.

-- Ability to communicate orally with people from a variety of socio-economic backgrounds and varying levels of understanding.
+- Ability to communicate orally (to screen calls, handle visitors with internal and external clients from a variety of backgrounds and with varying levels of understanding.

 If you are referred for consideration, you may be asked to submit additional job related information.